 Adding an image description to images in your documents is easy and instantly increases the accessibility of your documents for all users.
-Also, if you are creating PDF documents from your files, the PDF documents carry the same image descriptions.
+Tip: If you are creating PDF documents from your Microsoft files, the PDF documents carry the same image descriptions.

 <img src="ualogo.jpg" alt="University Logo"> ...

-Screen readers will use the alt attribute to display the information in the image to a blind computer user.
-Turn off images in your browser and see if the messaging you are trying to convey is shown.
-You will see the text of the alt attributes sense images are turned off.
-Not only is this good practice for screen reader users but it is also something that helps those on mobile browsers who may not be displaying images as they browse your site.
+Tip: Turn off images in your browser and see if the messaging you are trying to convey is shown.
+You will see the text of the alt attributes, since images are turned off.

 If the image is used for decorative reasons (horizontal lines, etc.) then an alt attribute is not required.
 For example something like: